Plus-Size Modelling Links

 MOS Big Beauty — Although this agency represents many “real woman” commercial types, the quality of its talent has been steadily improving.
 They have a promising newcomer in the luscious Franca Walther, a size-16 beauty with a gentle look and a soft figure.

-Euromodel — Although this Dutch agency calls its plus-size division “Big Beauty” (shudder), the board is still worth a look.
+Euromodel — A Dutch agency in need of a standout, fuller-figured starlet, though the board is well worth a look.

 Judgment of Paris Profiles and Interviews:

 Templum Veneris (Model) — Conducted in London immediately following the Curves in Couture runway show, this interview with full-figured goddess Sophie Sheppard (the most gorgeous plus-size model in the industry today) finds the elegant Australian angel discussing her love of food and fashion and recounting her unique history—unique among true plus-size models—as the mythic archetype of the blonde Popular Girl.
 The interview concludes with a night on the town that initially promises to be heaven on earth but ultimately morphs into an unimaginable hell.